mobizt/FirebaseClient/README.md

 You should defined the expire period that less than the remaining time to live of your signed JWT token.

 > [!NOTE]
-> Only valid sign JWT token can be used with Firebase and Google services that provided in the library is `RS256` signature that sined with the RSA private key of your project server.
+> Only valid `RS256` signed JWT token can be used with Firebase and Google services that provided in the library.

-Most Arduino boards that come with crypto chip e.g. ATECC608A do not support RSA-256 algorithm and can not use its crypto library to generate the signed JWT token used with this library.
+Most Arduino boards that come with crypto chip e.g. [ATECC608A](https://www.microchip.com/en-us/product/atecc608a) do not support RSA-256 algorithm and can not use its crypto library to generate the signed JWT token used with this library.

 You can assign the refresh token that obtains from Google API server when generating the ID token, as the `<custom_token>` parameter to refresh the token and use it last long.

 The ID token itself is short-lived token which as expired in 1 Hour or less.

-- ### Access Token Authorization
+- ### AccessToken (OAuth2.0 Access Token Authorization)

 The [AccessToken](examples/App/AppInitialization/TokenAuth/AccessToken/AccessToken.ino) provider class allows you to authorize the Firebase and Google services with the access token.

-The access token itself is short-lived token which as expired in 1 Hour or less.
+The access token itself is short-lived token which will be expired in 1 Hour or less.

-The access token can be obtain from Firebase and Admin SDK apps.
+The access token can be obtained from Firebase client apps.

-The available parameters in class constructor are following.
+The available parameters in the class constructor are the following.

 ```cpp
 AccessToken::AccessToken(<auth_token>, <expire_in_seconds>, <refresh_token>, <client_id>, <client_secret>)